-Metropolitan Water Reclamation District of Chicago ("MWRD") retained Foster & Foster Consulting Actuaries Inc. to provide all necessary schedules required to comply with the Governmental Accounting Standards Board No. 74 ("GASB 74") and No. 75 ("GASB 75") for its Retiree Health Care Benefit Plan ("the Plan").
-The GASB 74 and 75 results are applicable for MWRD's fiscal years ending December 31, 2018 and December 31, 2019 respectively.
-The schedules related to the Governmental Accounting Standards Board No. 74 can be found in the Notes to the Basic Financial Statements and Required Supplementary Information.
+The Metropolitan Water Reclamation District of Greater Chicago ("MWRD") retained Foster & Foster Consulting Actuaries Inc. to provide all necessary schedules required to comply with the Governmental Accounting Standards Board No. 74 ("GASB 74") and No. 75 ("GASB 75") for the Retiree Health Care Benefit Plan ("the Plan").
+The GASB 74 and 75 results are applicable for MWRD's fiscal years ending December 31, 2019 and December 31, 2020, respectively.
+The schedules related to GASB 74 can be found in the Notes to the Basic Financial Statements and Required Supplementary Information.